-1. Your custom formatting code must implement the Transform() function.
+- 1. Your custom formatting code must implement the Transform() function.
 This function will be used as the entry point by the event forwarding engine.
-It takes an event object and its sequential number as

-- arguments, and it returns a string. - 2.
+It takes an event object and its sequential number as arguments, and it returns a string. - 2.
 The custom message format will be applied only to the repository you are working with, and will not be replicated to other repositories. - 3.
 Switching from the custom format to the predefined format resets the custom format script to its default state.
-Back up your custom format script in a file.
+Back up your custom format script in a file. - 4.
+A custom format script has significantly lower performance than an equivalent built-in predefined formatter.
+For example, the default format script, provided as the template for custom format scripts, forwards events at only about 1/30th the rate of the predefined Dell SecureWorks formatter.